PlummersSoftwareLLC/Primes/PrimeLisp/solution_2/README.md

 For Common Lisp bit ops see https://lispcookbook.github.io/cl-cookbook/numbers.html#bit-wise-operation Also it uses inverted logic, i.e. 0 for primes.

+`PrimeSievewordops.lisp` sets multiple bits at a time by copying bitpatterns (that are shifted and masked appropriately) into the word-array.

 `PrimeSieveWheel.lisp` is a Common Lisp port of sieve_5760of30030_only_write_read_bits.c by Daniel Spangberg.

-The state of the sieve is stored in a Lisp struct.
+The state of the sieve is stored in a Lisp class.

 Algorithm is _wheel_, see PrimeC/solution_2/README.md for a better explanation than I would be able to give.